elmomoilanen/k-in-a-row/fe/README.md

 Frontend service for the game.
 Communicates with the backend service to determine bot player's moves in the game board.

 Notice that the backend endpoint URL `API_URL` has been placed directly into the code.
-It must be updated if changes happen in the backend.
+It must be updated if changes for it happen in the backend.

 ## Build and run